Old Trafford Cricket Ground: The hotel

-Redevelopment 2003–2017
+Redevelopment 2003–2023

 Following rejection of plans, in 2003, to sell Old Trafford, and move the club to a new purpose-built stadium in East Manchester, the focus was switched to upgrading the current ground.
 Lancashire CCC, with a coalition of businesses, are in the process of making the cricket ground the centre of an anticipated 750000 sqft development, in a mixed-use scheme involving business, residential, retail, hotel and leisure facilities.

 The first phase of redevelopment saw the laying of new drains in Autumn 2008.
 In 2009, the Stretford end of the ground was closed to facilitate destruction of the County Suite, Tyldesley Suite, 'K' and 'L' Stands and the scoreboard; The Point, overshadowing new seating to the west of the pavilion, opened in June 2010.
-During the 2010/11 winter the wickets were turned from their previous east–west axis to a more typical north–south alignment, which prevents the low evening sun from interfering with matches, and increased the number of available wickets by five, to sixteen.
-Many of Lancashire's home games for the 2011 season were transferred to out grounds while the new wickets 'bedded in'.
+During the 2010/11 winter the square was turned from its previous east–west axis to a more typical north–south alignment, which prevents the low evening sun from interfering with matches, and increased the number of available pitches by five, to sixteen.
+Many of Lancashire's home games for the 2011 season were transferred to out grounds while the new pitches 'bedded in'.